1 in 5 black men did not work in 2016, study says

 One in every five working-age black men in the United States did not work at all in 2016, nor earn any income.

-"It's staggering that this level of black men are disconnected from workforce," says Janelle Jones, an analyst at the Economic Policy Institute who co-authored a recently published, wide-ranging report on hours worked by all workers ages 25 to 54.
+"It's staggering that this level of black men are disconnected from the workforce," says Janelle Jones, an analyst at the Economic Policy Institute who co-authored a recently published, wide-ranging report on hours worked by all workers ages 25 to 54.
 EPI is a left-leaning research group.

 The share of prime age men not working varies considerably between races.
 For white and Hispanic men between the ages of 25 and 54, the figure was 10% and 11% in 2016, respectively.

-Note: Correction: An earlier version of this article attributed a characterization of the decline in black unemployment to CNN's Van Jones.
-It was meant to be attributed to Janelle Jones of the Economic Policy Institute.